Dallas DWI Lawyers

-- Having a blood alcohol concentration of .08 or higher
+- Blood alcohol concentration (BAC) of .08 or higher

-- Impairment from over the counter medications such as cough syrups, cold medicine, or other medications that alter your ability to operate a motor vehicle
+- Impairment from over the counter medications that alter your ability to operate a motor vehicle

 The volume of alcohol that it takes a person to reach a BAC of .08 or higher varies from person to person.
 Generally two or three beers in an hour will cause someone to be above the limit.
 Importantly, women and smaller people are more likely to be impacted by the effects of alcohol.